If you’re feeling the urge to do some good, you’re not alone. October through December has

 set up new homes.

 Stuffed toys aren’t just for humans.
-Our furry friends love them, too, and animal nonprofits often need them and other supplies.
+Our furry friends love them too and animal nonprofits often need them, and other supplies like food, towels, blankets and toys.

-By donating a few of your old books, you’re allowing the whole community an opportunity to enjoy them!
+By donating a few of your old books, you’re giving the others an opportunity to enjoy them!
 You can also set up a virtual book drive with similar organizations in your area.

 Supporting a cause close to a friend’s heart shows that you care about what they care about!
-Plus, you might learn something new about the work the nonprofit is doing in your community.
+Plus, you might learn something new about the work the nonprofit is doing.

 Offer to review someone’s resume, help them complete a job application or prepare them for an interview.